enhoshen/technical-difficulties/programming-lang/rust/getting-started.md

 ## Mutate non-overlapping part of a struct member
-1.  `cargo new toy`: create a new rust objects
+1. `cargo new toy`: create a new rust project
 2. paste this in `toy/main.rs`
 ```rust
 struct LargeStruct {